kallaballa/Raspberry-GCC-4.7.3/README.md

 Prerequisite: Linux x86_64 (libc6)

-See gcc-config.txt for condfiguration details.
+See gcc-config.txt for configuration details.